This guide was last updated: 9/25/2023

-Once you’ve found the right security monitoring provider, get in contact.
+Once you’ve found the right security monitoring provider, get in contact via phone or email.

 Schedule an appointment with your new provider.
-If you know what system you currently have installed, it’s easy for the provider to know whether they can simply reprogram it or if it will need a new panel.
+If you know what system you currently have installed, it’s easy for the security provider to know whether they can simply reprogram it or if it will need a new panel.

 Check for an insurance discount.
 Many insurance companies understand the value of having a home security system and offer discounts for homeowners who install monitored security systems.

 Call your insurance provider to find out how much of a discount they offer for a monitored security system.
 Your savings could be as high as 15-20 percent when you have a burglar and fire alarm system monitored by a UL-Listed central monitoring station.